Information for faculty mentors

 Dr. Allison Beese at PSU, in conjunction with the NASA PA Space Grant, host a yearly WMF Research Symposium to highlight the wonderful work that the students complete over the course of their internship.
 This year’s event will be held in November, during which students give poster presentations on their research project to their peers, faculty, and friends.
 This is a nice opportunity to guide your student in the art of creating a research poster (they will need some guidance) and how to succinctly explain their project.
 Please encourage your WMF student intern to attend and present!
 Cost associated with poster printing can be covered using the student laboratory/research support described above.
 For more information on this symposium please see the menu item or click here.

-- mid December, 2019 – Students/faculty are notified of student placements
+- late December, 2020 – Students/faculty are notified of student placements